irigyano/vitepress-cactus/posts/tmux.md

 date: 2024-03-25
 ---

-Leader Key: Ctrl + Space

 ## Pane

-L + % - Split the window into two panes horizontally.
+L-% : split the window into two panes horizontally

-L + " - Split the window into two panes vertically.
+L-" : split the window into two panes vertically

-L + x - Close pane.

-L + Arrow - Navigation.
+L-x : close pane

+L-Arrow : navigation

+L(Hold) : resizing

 ## Window

-L + c - Create a new window.
+L-c : create a new window

-L + [np] - Move to the next or previous window.
+L-[n/p] : move to the next or previous window

-L + [0-9] - Move to a specific window by number.
+L-[0-9] : move to a specific window by number

-L + : - Enter the command line to type commands.
-Tab completion is available.
+L-: : command mode

 ## Session

-L + d: Detach from the current session.
+L-d: detach from the current session

 ```zsh
 tmux ls